alanjameschapman/whiteboard/README.md

 ![default image](/static/images/default.jpg)

 The dominant colour is yellow, which promotes [positivity, attention and creativity](https://blog.hope-education.co.uk/classroom-psychology-which-colours-are-best-for-education/) in the classroom.
-This was chosen as the **primary colour**.

 The [Coolors image picker](https://coolors.co/image-picker) was used to generate a colour pallette based on the primary colour yellow.
 The [consensus](https://whitesharkmedia.com/blog/web-tracking/choose-the-best-color-palette-for-your-website/) for website colour palettes is that in addition to white, three colours should be used - primary, seconday and accent - in a ratio of 60:30:10.